jewelsofthought/neshama/site/posts/parashot/Tetzaveh.md

 <figure class='quote'>
   <p>
-    For such is our mission in life: to impart the eternity and perfection of the Divine to a temporal world, and to do so not by annihilating or overwhelming the world’s temporality and diversity, but by illuminating its every state and condition&mdash;from “evening” to “morning”&mdash;with the divine light.
+    For such is our mission in life: to impart the eternity and perfection of the Divine to a temporal world, and to do so not by annihilating or overwhelming the world's temporality and diversity, but by illuminating its every state and condition&mdash;from "evening" to "morning"&mdash;with the divine light.
   </p>
   <figcaption>&mdash;(Lubavitzer Rabbi)</figcaption>
 </figure>